lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 International travellers should check the visa requirements for Spain, see https://www.spain.info/en/travel-tips/visa-passport/

-> 🚨 Please contact the Organising Committee if you require an invitation letter to obtain your visa. **Letters of invitation will only be sent to registered delegates**.
+> If you require an invitation letter to obtain your visa please reach out to the organizing committee at  [lherzolite2024@gmail.com](mailto:lherzolite2024@gmail.com). 🚨 **Letters of invitation will only be sent to registered delegates** 🚨 .